Vaccination eligibility tool

 Information for air and sea travellers about entering and leaving New Zealand.

-When you should get a test, what you need to do, and how to report your RAT results.
+How to get a free RAT or PCR test, where to find a community testing centre or a collection site, and how to report RAT results.
 Tests detect all COVID-19 variants.

 You can get free rapid antigen tests (RATs) from a range of locations, including the usual collection sites, marae and some pharmacies.